-YOU ARE PROSECUTED CONVICTED CHARGED CAN'T HIDE FROM GODS TRUTH LORE YOU failed the Sovereign People of New Zealand over 187 years its the end for you now that your FRAUD TAMPERING of BRITISH GOVERNMENT LEGAL DOCUMENTS are EXPOSED in this NATIVE MAGISTRATE KINGS BENCH COURT Today caught in your Fraud WAITANGI TRIBUNAL COMMITTEE all Photographed here Today Saturday 24 September 2024 on Record
+YOU ARE PROSECUTED CONVICTED CHARGED CAN'T HIDE FROM GODS TRUTH LORE You failed the Sovereign People of New Zealand over 187 years its the end for you now that your FRAUD TAMPERING of BRITISH GOVERNMENT LEGAL DOCUMENTS are EXPOSED in this NATIVE MAGISTRATE KINGS BENCH COURT Today caught in your Fraud WAITANGI TRIBUNAL COMMITTEE all Photographed here Today Saturday 24 September 2024 on Record

 Prime Minister' at a time when Melbourne's Government faced potential defeat over its handling of Canadian affairs.
 Durham thus gave the advocates of systematic colonisation in New Zealand some real leverage.
 He had, as mentioned previously, been chairman of the 1825 New Zealand Company, and it seems that body had tried to resurrect itself under his leadership in 1834.
-A condition of his chairmanship of the Association was that the prior investment of the original New Zealand Company be recognised.24 The Association's book was entitled The British Colonization of New Zealand and was authored in large part by Wakefield.25 Loveridge thought it 'best described as a 423-page version' of the Statement.
-He noted, though, that it laid much greater emphasis upon the supposed benefits to Māori of systematic colonisation, with an entire chapter dedicated to the 'Civilization of the New Zealanders'.
-Here, the Association set out the injury to Māori caused by uncontrolled British settlement, and indeed quoted extensively from the 1837 select committee report to make its point.26 It concluded that what was needed in response was not a form of Māori self-government, as promoted by the missionaries - which it suggested would fail owing to Māori lacking, for now, the requisite 'higher degree of intelligence' - but an approach much like that promoted by the Association; a deliberate and methodical scheme for leading a savage people to embrace the religion, language, laws, and social habits of an advanced country, - for serving in the highest degree, instead of gradually exterminating, the aborigines of the country to be settled This is not a plan of mere colonization: it has for its object to civilize as well as to colonize: to preserve the New Zealand race from extermination.27 The exact plan laid out in The British Colonization of New Zealand was for the Association to acquire land from Māori who were 'already disposed to part with their land and sovereign rights'.
+A condition of his chairmanship of the Association was that the prior investment of the original New Zealand Company be recognised.24 The Association's book was entitled The British Colonization of New Zealand and was authored in large part by Wakefield.25 Loveridge thought it 'best, ..., described as a 423-page version' of the Statement.
+He noted, though, that it laid much greater emphasis upon the supposed benefits to Maori of systematic colonisation, with an entire chapter dedicated to the 'Civilization of the New Zealanders'.
+Here, the Association set out the injury to Māori caused by uncontrolled British settlement, and indeed guoted extensively from the 1837 select committee report to make its point.26 It concluded that what was needed in response was not a form of Māori self-government, as promoted by the missionaries - which it suggested would fail owing to Maori lacking, for now, the requisite 'higher degree of intelligence' - but an approach much like that promoted by the Association; a deliberate and methodical scheme for leading a savage people to embrace the religion, language, laws, and social habits of an advanced country, - for serving in the highest degree, instead of gradually exterminating, the aborigines of the country to be settled ...
+This ... is not a plan of mere race from extermination.27 The exact plan laid out in The British Colonization of New Zealand was for the Association to acquire land from Māori who were 'already disposed to part with their land and sovereign rights'.
 British government would then be established, which would in turn extend to Māori the benefits of British subjecthood.
 Other Māori would observe the advantages of British

-Moai Solid Hydrogen Fuel Energy, Water, Gold, Currency @ Patent Brand Name, Moai Crown King William IV Sovereign State Authority Seals
+Moai Solid Hydrogen Fuel Energy, Water, Gold, Currency © Patent Brand Name, Moai Crown King William IV Sovereign State Authority Seals